 Office visit copayments and co-insurance are reimbursed only when you reach goals and comply with program requirements.
-Reimbursement will only be made for the Tier 1 physician's co-pays and qualifying condition-related medications.
+Reimbursements will only be made through qualifying condition-related in network office visit copays and medications.
+A list of approved medications by program can be found on the EHP website at https://employeehealthplan.clevelandclinic.org/ Home/Coordinated-Care/Coordinated-Care-Overview.
 Receipts should include patient name, date of service and amount paid.
 Handwritten receipts are not acceptable.
 Receipts must be received within six months of the date of service.